fortran-lang/stdlib/CONTRIBUTING.md

 * A PR should implement *only one* feature or bug fix.
 * Do not commit changes to files that are irrelevant to your feature or bug fix.
-* Smaller PRs are better than large PRs, and will lead to a shorter review and merge cycle
+* Smaller PRs are better than large PRs, and will lead to a shorter review and merge cycle.
-* Add tests for your feature or bug fix to be sure that it stays functional and useful
+* Add tests for your feature or bug fix to be sure that it stays functional and useful.
 * Be open to constructive criticism and requests for improving your code.
 * Again, please follow the
   [Fortran stdlib style guide](https://github.com/fortran-lang/stdlib/blob/master/STYLE_GUIDE.md).